M64GitHub/movy/perf-tst/README.md

 ## Understanding the Dashboard

-The visualization dashboard is designed around a simple idea: show everything that matters, make it easy to explore, don't hide the data.
+The visualization dashboard is designed around a simple idea: show everything that matters, make it easy to explore, and access the raw data.

 ### Navigation